Employees + Social Media Marketing

 Related: Learn how Dell got 10,000+ employees active on social and the results the company has seen over the years since launching their campaigns.

-It can be challenging, but the below tips will help ensure more employees are sharing and engaging on social media on behalf of your company.
+It can be challenging, but our tips below will help ensure more employees are sharing and engaging with social media on behalf of your company.

 Tips to Getting Employees Active in Social Media Marketing

 Have a clear and accessible social media policy